Metasurface Engineering with Tantalum Pentoxide-Coated Microspheres: Tailoring Optical Resonances and Enhancing Local Density of States: Experimental and numerical methods

 \subsection{Time-resolved fluorescence measurements}

-Time-correlated single photon counting (TCSPC) measurements were performed on a time-resolved fluorescence set-up (Chimera, LightConversion, Lithuania) adapted for thin film measurements, to quantify the fluorescence lifetime of R6G spin coated onto each Ta$_2$O$_5$ metasurface, as well as onto glass slides (control samples).
-The samples were excited at 545 nm using a 170 fs pulsed laser with 80 kHz pulse repetition frequency laser (Pharos, LightConversion, Lithuania) obtained using an optical parametric amplifier (Orpheus, LightConversion, Lithuania) from the initial 1030 nm laser beam.
-The average power at the sample was 1 mW.
-The laser was focused using a 10x objective onto the sample and the emission signal was collected using the same objective.
-A 555 nm dichroic mirror and an additional 570 nm long pass filter were used to separate the emission signal from the excitation pulse.
-The signal was integrated over 200 s and the emission was collected in the 580-620 nm spectral range with 5 nm step size.
-The time-resolved fluorescence data was analyzed in EasyTau2 software (PicoQuant, Germany) using the reconvolution fitting method, considering the instrumental response function (IRF) acquired from glass slides on the same day as the experiment.
-The three-dimensional data carpets acquired from the control samples were fit using mono-exponential functions, while those corresponding to the R6G spin coated onto the Ta$_2$O$_5$ metasurfaces were best fit using bi-exponential functions.
-Intensity weighted average lifetimes were calculated using
+Time-correlated single photon counting (TCSPC) measurements were performed on a time-resolved fluorescence set-up (Chimera, LightConversion, Lithuania) by exciting the samples at \SI{545}{\nano\meter} using a 170 fs pulsed laser working at 80 kHz pulse repetition frequency (Pharos, LightConversion, Lithuania).
+Emission was collected in the \SIrange{570}{630}{nm} spectral range through a 10$\times$ objective.
+Data were analyzed in EasyTau2 (PicoQuant) using reconvolution fitting with the measured instrumental response function (IRF); control samples were fit with mono-exponential functions and Ta$_2$O$_5$ metasurface samples with bi-exponential functions.
+Intensity-weighted average lifetimes were calculated using Eq.~\eqref{eq:TCSPC}: